 \textbf{Positivity}

-Eq.~\ref{positivity_total_effect} states that for every level of the baseline covariates, there are some individuals that receive either treatment.
-This will hold by design in trial where $A$ is assigned by randomization, such as in the motivating example.
+Assumption (\ref{positivity_total_effect}) states that for every level of the baseline covariates, there are some individuals that receive either treatment.
+Once again, this will hold by design in a trial where $A$ is assigned by randomization, such as in the data example.
 The second assumption requires that, for any possible observed level of treatment and covariate history amongst those remaining alive and uncensored through $k$, some individuals continue to remain uncensored through $k+1$ with positive probability.

 \textbf{Consistency}